myatktun/myatktun.github.io/_sources/CompTIA.rst

   * in cloud computing, there are trade-offs between cost, control, customization and privacy
   * **Public Cloud**
     - software, platforms, and infrastructure delivered through networks that the general public can use
   * **Private Cloud**
-    - internal cloud that have some of the flexibility of the cloud and complete ownership of the data
+    -internal cloud that have some of the flexibility of the cloud and complete ownership of the data
     - can also contract a thrid party to maintain or host it
   * **Community Cloud**
     - more like a private cloud paid for and used by more than one organization